solana-foundation/solana-improvement-documents/proposals/0083-relax-entry-constraints.md

    ```

    where `Hash` and `VersionedTransaction` are defined in `solana-sdk`.
-2. An entry without any transactions is only valid if `num_hashes` matches the
+2. Tick entries are valid only if the sum of `num_hashes` in all entries,
+   including the tick entry itself, since the previous tick entry match the
    `hashes_per_tick` field of the `Bank`.
 This value is subject to change with
-   feature-gates, but is currently 12500.
+   feature gates, but is currently 12500.
+This means if a tick entry's
+   `num_hashes` field exceeds the `hashes_per_tick` field of the `Bank`, the
+   entry is invalid.

 If any of these constraints are violated, the entire block is invalid.